moogacs/docs.buf.build/docs/breaking/protoc-plugin.md

     format must be `bin` or `json` and cannot be `dir`, `git`, `tar`, `zip`, etc.
   - `limit_to_input_files` says to limit checks to those files under build by `protoc` in the current invocation, in this case the `file_to_generate` in the [CodeGeneratorRequest](https://github.com/protocolbuffers/protobuf/blob/master/src/google/protobuf/compiler/plugin.proto).
-     Generally, you will want to set this option when using this plugin.
+     Generally, you want to set this option when using this plugin.
 We do not make this the default to have symmetry with `buf breaking`.

 ```sh